trinitylake-io/trinitylake/docs/format/table/format-iceberg.md

-# Apache Iceberg Tables
+# Apache Iceberg Table Format

 Apache Iceberg is one of the supported formats of a TrinityLake table.

 ## Managed Iceberg Table

 TrinityLake managed Iceberg tables should be created without any format properties in the [table definition](./overview.md#object-definition-schema).
-The TrinityLake format determines what works the best for managing an Iceberg table within a Trinity LakeHouse.
+The TrinityLake format determines what works the best for managing an Iceberg table within a Trinity Lakehouse.

 For a managed table, TrinityLake maps the data type to Iceberg in the following way: